sei-jed-10/lightning-talk/README.md

 For our purposes, a lightning talk is a talk lasting **no more than 5 minutes**.

-You could prepare slides for your talk to help you explain. _But all slides will be shown from a single laptop._
+You could prepare slides for your talk to help you explain.

 **Time limits will be strictly enforced.**